girlscript/winter-of-contributing/JavaScript/Topics/5.Syntax/1.Data_Types/README.md

     eyeColor:"blue"};
 ```
 ## 2. Arrays
 Arrays are collection of values of similar data type.
+In JavaScript, array can also be a collection of data of different data types.

 JavaScript Arrays are written with square bracket<kbd>[ ]</kbd>, seperated by commas.